Course Schedule and Class Materials

 Confidence and prediction intervals

-Final class 4.3: Interpretation activity & model building practice (Wednesday, April 30)
+Final class 4.3: Interpretation activity (Thursday, December 4)

 How to read academic statistical results